MartinRep/GitHub-project/README.md

 `python github.py --help` or `-H` will display very 'detailed help'.

-`python github.py -push` or `-P` followed by message will add all new file in the git folder to commit, attach message and push to GitHub.
-`github -P This is my new commit message, no need for quotation marks as well.`
+`python github.py -push` or `-P` followed by message will add all new file in the git folder to commit, attach message and push to GitHub. `github -P This is my new commit message, no need for quotation marks.`